-

 NME, 19th March 1977

-Melody Maker: There's a riot going on
+Melody Maker: The Clash: There's a riot going on

 Clash City Collectors | Facebook